dylan-isaac/minecraft-ai/README.md

 - **Cursor Rules**: Smart AI-assisted development with contextual reminders
 - **Repomix Runner**: Easily bundle project files for providing context to AI assistants ([VS Code Extension](https://marketplace.cursorapi.com/items?itemName=DorianMassoulier.repomix-runner))
 - **Minecraft Integration**: Communicate with the API from in-game using a client-side Fabric mod.
+- **API Key Security**: All API endpoints require an `X-API-Key` header.
+The API key is used as the owner identifier for conversation history.
+Keep your key secret and unique per server/admin.
+For self-hosting, this is secure and simple.
+For public or multi-user use, see the Security & Privacy section below.

 ## Project Maintenance